(Written on January 31, 2012, as a Commentary on Ezekiel 37)

-Even though God punished the Jewish people for their sins by sending them into exile, He was now going to restore them by reviving their dead bones, putting sinews, flesh and skin on those bones and then breathing His breath of life into them.
+Even though God punished the Jewish people for their sins by sending them into exile, He was going to restore them by reviving their dead bones, putting sinews, flesh and skin on those bones and then breathing His breath of life into them.
 In addition to that, God was going to send His people back to Judah.
 Those who eventually returned home received a new birth/life in God.
 There are both scriptural and historical references to their leaving Babylonian captivity.
 The Persians defeated the Babylonians in 537 BC.
 Cyrus the Great, the Persian ruler, then allowed the exiles to return to their native land.
-Ezra and Nehemiah chronicle the Israelites’ return to Judah.
+Ezra and Nehemiah chronicled the Israelites’ return to Judah.

 The symbolism of the dry bones and open valley is just as relevant in understanding the church today as it was for the captive Israelites in Babylon.
 The wide span of land that was the valley of dry bones was enormous in size.
 Bones upon bones were piled up in this large expansion of land mass.
 They were bones without marrow—their most essential and vital part.
 Without marrow, the bones could not produce blood cells (the life-giving substance) and those blood cells could no longer carry oxygen to the cells and tissues of the body.
 The dry, dead bones had no connective tissue to fill their cavities.
 The dry bleached bones no longer had a reservoir of mineral deposits to protect the body. (en.wiktionary.org/wiki/marrow)

-For the church, Ezekiel 37 is saying that, even though there is no life in many of your edifices, there is still hope.
+For the church, Ezekiel 37 is saying that, even though there is no life in many of the edifices, there is still hope.
 Even though some denominations are virtually dead spiritually, there is still hope.
 There is still hope for those who are struggling with their Christian faith.
 God did not give up on Israel and He is not giving up on His church.
 He is not giving up on each individual member of His Body.
 God has a plan for His church and for His people if they have “ears to hear and eyes to see.”

 The bones were the only thing that remained of that vast army and the symbolic bones are in some ways analogous to Christian with souls devoid of a life in God.
 The soul of an individual remains after the flesh is gone.
 There is a natural body and a spiritual body.
 (1 Cor.
 15:44) Jesus likened the scribes and Pharisees to dead souls/lifeless beings.
 He said that they were “full of dead men’s bones (lifeless souls).”
 The Jewish leaders during Jesus’ time on earth looked great on the outside, but on the inside where no one could see, their souls had no life-giving substance.
 One can go across the United States and see great and beautiful church buildings, but they are soul-less and the Spirit of God is nowhere within.
 These churches are represented by leaders who are dead to the things of God—they bring no life to their congregations.
-Likewise, there are individual believers who are the walking dead—they, too are without life-giving substance and the Spirit of God either has not been with them or He has departed from them.
+Likewise, there are individual believers who are the walking dead—they, too, are without life-giving substance and the Spirit of God either has not been with them or He has departed from them.

 God has been prophesying to His church, the spiritual Israel—and for those who believe; He is ready to breathe life into those dead bones.
 God is prepared to cause sinews, flesh, muscles, and skin to come upon the dead bones of His Body and their leadership.
 God is ready to place His Holy Spirit in these lifeless people and edifices.
 Just as He told Ezekiel, “I will put My Spirit (ruah) in you, and you shall live…” (Ezek.
 37:14) He is telling the church that He will bring spiritual revival to them so that they may flourish in the things of God.

 The vision of God prophesying to dead bones and breathing life into the newly-formed bodies speaks volumes to the church today.
-Surely, God’s heart is grieving because some churches are desolate places for believers.
+Surely, God’s heart is grieving because some churches are desolate places for believers (dead bones).
 Their leaders continue to preach dead doctrines, doctrines that prevent people from serving God to their fullest and realizing their kingdom purposes.
 As God said in Rev. 3:1, “I know your works, that you have a name that you are alive, but you are dead.”

-Unlike the Jewish captives, many lifeless believers and churches have not experienced a catastrophic event that has left them without hope; they are dead because they have failed to tap into the Life-giver, Jesus, who sent the Holy Spirit to breathe life into His Body, the Church.
-This has left many church members with little hope or vision for the future—dead bones (dead souls) cannot bring life.
+Unlike the Jewish captives, many lifeless believers and churches today have not experienced a catastrophic event that has left them without hope; they are dead because they have failed to tap into the Life-giver, Jesus, who sent the Holy Spirit to breathe life into His Body, the Church.
+This has left many in dead churches with little hope or vision for the future—dead bones (dead souls) cannot bring life.
 Leaders with dead bones cannot make other people’s bones healthy.
 (Prov.
 15:30) Leaders with dead bones cannot bring hope to sick hearts.
 (Prov.
 13:12) People without the Life-giver can never minister hope to others.
 Thus, people are perishing.
-(Hosea 4:6) In Revelation, Jesus spoke of this when He told the angel of the church in Sardis (the dead church) to write to that church that He was not pleased with their works because they had defiled garments.
+(Hosea 4:6) In Revelation, Jesus spoke of this when He told the angel of the church in Sardis (the dead church) to write to that church that He was not pleased with their works because they had on defiled garments.
 He wanted the church at Sardis to remember what they had been taught, to hold fast to it and to repent.
 He noted that they must watch (a time when one is on alert).
 Jesus said that He would come upon them (the dead church) like a thief and they would be unaware of the hour if they did not watch (remain alert).

 Churches, their leadership, and even their members must begin to heed the Word of God.
 It is often impossible to maintain and hold fast to what has been taught in a place where the Spirit of God does not reign.
-In addition, the things of God cannot be the priority of people who continue to remain in a dead spiritual state or a dead spiritual churche.
+In addition, the things of God cannot be the priority of people who continue to remain in a dead spiritual state or a dead spiritual church.
 The Body of Christ must not be captives, caught up in the things of the world—money, position, religion (which is not Christianity)—and a number of other things.
 These things control the lives of stagnant Christians who have themselves become dry bones without the Spirit of God.
 However, when dead churches and stagnant believers shake off the grave clothes, they will become vibrant and alive with the Holy Spirit; they will then begin to see their dead bones come alive and yes, they, too, like the Israelites, who were set free from Babylon, will live again!